Cycling with a bump - is it safe to ride whilst pregnant?

 Update: cycling while expecting for the second time

-In 2013, I was pregnant again and cycled until 33 weeks (my daughter was born at 37 weeks).
+I was pregnant again and cycled until 33 weeks (my daughter was born at 37 weeks).
 It was in many ways a more uncomfortable pregnancy.
 I was working part-time, so didn't cycle every day and found it almost impossible to cycle after 26 weeks with my toddler in the child seat as well.
 The extra weight was too much and I felt really tired very quickly.

 Just as each baby is unique, so is each pregnancy - cycling may really help you, but if you find it is too uncomfortable stop for a while.
-Soon enough you can be back on your bike with a little person in a trailer or a child seat.
+Soon enough you can be back on your bike with a little person in a trailer, cargo bike or a child seat.
 If you can't wait that long - once you are able to - take a quick ride round the block, the fresh air and time completely alone will lift your spirits!

 If you cycled when you were pregnant, please share your experience by using the comments box below.